ultralytics/ultralytics/docs/en/hub/cloud-training.md

 ## Steps to train the Model

-Once the instance has been selected, training a model using ultralytics Hub is a three-step process, as below: <br />
+Once the instance has been selected, training a model using Ultralytics HUB is a three-step process, as below:

-1. Picking a Dataset - Read more about Dataset, steps to add/remove dataset from [Dataset page](datasets.md) <br />
+1. Picking a Dataset - Read more about Dataset, steps to add/remove dataset from [Dataset page](datasets.md)
-2. Picking a Model - Read more about Models, steps to create / share and handle a model [HUB Models page](models.md) <br />
+2. Picking a Model - Read more about Models, steps to create / share and handle a model [HUB Models page](models.md)
-3. Training the Model on the chosen Dataset <br />
+3. Training the Model on the chosen Dataset

 Ultralytics HUB offers three training options: